Starli0n/SublimePackages/README.md

 ```

 In development
-* There is no need of those json files as the repositories are cloned directly
+* There is no need of `package_control.json` files as the repositories are cloned directly
-* The `installed_packages` should not contains cloned repository
+* The `installed_packages` entry should not contains cloned repository